Terms and Conditions on Data Protection

 12. Cookies and pixels

 "Cookies" are small files that enable us to store specific information related to you, the User, on your PC or other end device while using the XING services.
 Cookies help to analyse usage frequency, the number of people who use our website, user behaviour on our website, advertising effectiveness, and to increased security and tailor our service offering to your needs.

 After you have logged in to the XING Services with your username and password, XING uses so-called "session cookies" in order to identify you during the course of your session.
-Upon the termination of your session, the session cookie will be automatically deleted.
-You can save session cookies on your computer to enable automatic login for subsequent sessions by activating the function: "Login automatically on this computer".
-Session cookies will then store parts of your login data in encrypted form.
-If you select automatic login, please be aware that this will then only be possible on the same computer on which the cookie was first saved, i.e. an automatic login on two (2) different computers is not possible.
+Upon the termination of your session, the session cookie will be automatically deleted if you deactivated the function "Login automatically on this computer" during login.
+Otherwise these session cookies will be permanently saved in the browser of your end device.
+The session cookies will then store parts of your login data in encrypted form.
+You can delete these cookies from the browser of your end device at any time.

 XING Services also use "permanent cookies" to record information about visitors to the XING Websites who repeatedly use the XING Services.
 Permanent cookies are designed to help us continually improve the products and services we offer you.
 Permanent cookies do not contain personal information such as your name, IP address, etc., meaning that we do not generate profiles based on user behaviour.

 You can edit the settings of your browser to prevent cookies from being stored, to limit the storage of cookies to certain websites, or such that your browser informs you every time a cookie is sent.
 You can also delete cookies from your PC’s hard drive at any time.
 However, please note that you will not be able to take advantage of the XING Services if session cookies are deactivated.